Guide to buying EQB stock in Canada

 EQB company profile

 EQB Inc., through its subsidiary, Equitable Bank, provides personal and commercial banking services to retail and commercial customers in Canada.
-The company accepts term deposits and guaranteed investment certificates, high interest savings accounts, institutional deposit notes and covered bonds, as well as specialized financing solutions.
+It accepts term deposits, guaranteed investment certificates, high-interest savings accounts, institutional deposit notes, and covered bonds, as well as specialized financing solutions.

-It also offers single family residential mortgage, residential mortgages, reverse mortgages, and home equity line of credit, as well as insurance loans.
-In addition, the company provides business enterprise solutions, commercial finance group, multi-unit insured, specialized finance, equipment financing, credit union services, and concentra trust services.
+The company also offers single-family residential mortgages, reverse mortgages, and home equity lines of credit, as well as insurance loans.
+In addition, it provides business enterprise solutions, commercial finance group services, multi-unit insured financing, specialized finance, equipment leasing, credit union services, and Concentra Trust services, as well as digital banking services.

 Compare trading platforms to buy EQB stock